 - Transcripts from all attended colleges/universities

-- Applicants will submit a letter of intent (please limit to two pages)
+- Applicants will submit a statement of purpose (please limit to two pages)

 - Applicants will submit three letters of recommendations

 - Applicants will submit GRE scores (waived for 2021 Cohort)

 - A minimum TOEFL/iBT score of 79 is required as applicable.

 *Other bachelor’s degree holders must complete the following “leveling-in” courses with no letter grade lower than “B” prior to applying: BSC 104+L, CHE 104+L or PHY 111+L, PSY 360 or DPH 440, SHS 201, SHS 202+L, SHS 221, SHS 301, SHS 302, SHS 306, SHS 313, SHS 411, SHS 421, SHS 431 or 432 and SHS 450.

 The speech-language pathology graduate program receives an average of 150 complete applications each year; 24-25 students are accepted annually.
 See admission requirements (regular and conditional status) stated in the Admission Requirements and Procedures section of the bulletin.

 The following are mean GPAs and GRE scores and [ranges] for Speech-Language Pathology graduate students accepted into the program from three most recent years:

 On-campus and in-state, off-campus clinical supervisors hold the CCC-S (Certificate of Clinical Competence in Speech-Language Pathology) from the American Speech-Language-Hearing Association and licensure from The Mississippi Department of Health.

 The Outstanding Graduate Student Award in Speech-Language Pathology is sponsored by the Hattiesburg Sertoma Club and is based on faculty selection of an exceptional student in the graduate program.